ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         -38.068,147.06,20000, "", 1, ""

-    The location and fuel capacity of the water base should be indicated in the first three columns.
+    The location and fuel capacity of the water bomber base should be indicated in the first three columns.
     To denote an infinite capacity please enter "inf" rather than a number.
-    To indicate the which types of water bombers the base can refill, the following columns should be labelled 'all' followed by the names of the water bombers (defined in the water bomber dictionary above).
+    To indicate which types of water bombers the base can refill, the following columns should be labelled 'all' followed by the names of the water bombers (defined in the water bomber dictionary above).
     If the base can be accessed by any water bomber, a '1' should be placed in the 'all' column.
 To specify bases only being accessible by certain water bombers, the remaining columns should be used (placing a